nguansak/typegraphql-nestjs/README.md

 Allows to use TypeGraphQL features while integrating with NestJS modules system and dependency injector.

-## Graphql Federation is NOT supported.

-This package is being made for use in my current projects, which don't use schema federation, since I have no idea nor the need to use it, it is not being worked on.

 ## Installation

 First, you need to install the `@kasi-labs/typegraphql-nestjs` module along with `@nestjs/graphql`: